Teradata/product-help/IMC/Consumption-Dashboard/Customer-Data-Space.md

 ### Customer Data Space

-Indicates the number of terabytes of uncompressed storage currently used by your system.
-This value is updated weekly.
+Indicates the number of terabytes of uncompressed storage your system uses.
+This number is updated weekly.

 CDS includes space used for:

-- user-defined tables
+- User-defined tables
-- Primary indexes
-- Secondary indexes
+- Primary, secondary, and join and hash indexes

 It doesn't include:
 - RAID
 - Spool
 - Teradata system generated databases (sysemfe, syslib, and dbc)

-Select **CDS DETAILS** to use filters to set the view period and date range.
+Select **CDS Details** to filter the time period and date range.